domingo, 13 de octubre de 2024

 CHRONIC VENOUS DISEASE AND THROMBOSIS

-Chronic Venous Disease (CVD) is both prevalent and unavoidable in many people as a result of persistent or unalterable risk factors, and encompasses a range of venous disorders.
-The spectrum of chronic venous disease signs and symptoms shows variable severity, ranging from mild, to moderate (pain, and varicose veins) to severe (venous ulcers).
+Chronic Venous Disease (CVD) is prevalent and unavoidable in many people due to persistent or unalterable risk factors.
+It encompasses a range of venous disorders.
+The spectrum of chronic venous disease signs and symptoms shows variable severity, ranging from mild to moderate (pain and varicose veins) to severe (venous ulcers).

 Venous insufficiency is a complex multifactorial process reflecting both systemic abnormalities of connective tissue synthesis and cellular inflammatory reaction.
 The development of varicose veins results from a complex interplay of multiple factors, including gender, age, heredity, obesity, lifestyle, and employment.
 CVI is one of the most common disorders of the vascular system, affecting approximately 50% of adults.